 Superfood Dark Chocolate Quinoa Bark is simple to make requiring just 8 ingredients and 15 minutes prep.
 Nuts, seeds, dried fruit and dark chocolate combine to make a nutrient dense snack perfect for busting sugar cravings.

-It's simple 2 layer Superfood Dark Chocolate Quinoa Bark: crunchy toasted nuts and seeds held together with pure maple syrup on the bottom and decadent dark chocolate studded with cranberries, sliced almonds and pistachios on the top.
+It's a simple 2 layer Superfood Dark Chocolate Quinoa Bark: crunchy toasted nuts and seeds held together with honey on the bottom and decadent dark chocolate studded with cranberries, sliced almonds and pistachios on the top.

-Secondly, it’s true.
+It's true.
 I''m going full on hippy on you today with this granola style dark chocolate bark.

 You guys, this flavor combination is odd.
 I get it.
-But .. it's straight up lovely.
+But really, it's straight up lovely.